 Consistently manage the transportation system to mitigate traffic congestion and ensure reliable travel times across the network.
+This page is intentionally left blank.

-Public Engagement
+Chapter 2 Public Engagement

 Public involvement - direct and indirect contact with citizens, stakeholders, elected officials, and other community representatives- is an important part of successful planning processes.
 Fully understanding the region's vision and the dynamics involved in achieving it requires a collaborative approach.
 As a result, local staff and the project team reached out to citizens, stakeholders, elected officials, and other Town representatives throughout the planning process.